Canadian Coast Guard: Modernizing the Coast Guard's icebreakers

 On 22 May 2019, it was announced two more Harry DeWolf-class offshore patrol vessels will be built for the Canadian Coast Guard, in addition to the six being constructed for the Royal Canadian Navy.
 Additionally, $15.7B was announced for the production of 16 additional multi-purpose vessels.

+Integration and transition to the Department of National Defence

+On June 9, 2025, Prime Minister Mark Carney announced that the CCG will receive funds for capital purchases that will count towards Canada spending 2 per cent of GDP on defence in accordance with the NATO target.
+There will be greater cooperation as 60 per cent of Coast Guard funding will go towards the GDP target, including $100 million announced in the briefing.

+The Canadian Coast Guard was formally transferred to the Department of National Defence through an order-in-council on September 2, 2025.

 Organizational structure

-CCG's management and organizational structure reflects its paramilitary nature.
+CCG's management and organizational structure reflects its quasi-military nature.
 The CCG agency supports several functional departments as outlined here: